After training at the gym for over a decade, I took a leap of faith and decided to set up my own home-based workout station with a cable machine.

 In general, you can build muscle in a couple of ways:

 - Mechanical tension – Using more weights to put the muscle under heavier load and tension.

 - Time under tension – Increasing the time that loaded muscle is under tension with a lower or medium load.

-Studies have shown that “greater muscle time under tension at 30% of one-repetition maximum increased the acute muscle protein synthesis 24–30 h after resistance exercise” (Burd et al. 2012).
+One study has shown that “greater muscle time under tension at 30% of one-repetition maximum increased the acute muscle protein synthesis 24–30 h after resistance exercise“.

 There are a few ways to increase time under tension:

 - Do more repetitions (working until you reach muscle failure).

 - Doing multiple exercises for the same muscle group (e.g chin-ups followed by biceps curl).